top of page

 An Annual Death

-So it is with our situation as mortal humans.
-We too await a defining battle that, regardless of what we do to avoid it, will find us: our battle with death itself.
-Death casts its encompassing shadow across the entirety of our lives and, as we live (and simultaneously await it), we cannot emerge from our ignorance of how we are to grapple with it until it eventually comes.
+So it is, I think, with our situation as mortal humans.
+We too await a defining battle that, regardless of what we do to avoid it, will find us- a battle with death itself.
+Death casts its encompassing shadow across the entirety of our lives and, as we live (and simultaneously await it), we cannot rise above the ignorance of how we will grapple with it until it arrives.

-As Christians, death is that moment that definitively completes the work begun in us at our baptism (c.f.
-Catechism of the Catholic Church #1682), yet we are not promised that that hour will find us prepared to embrace such a defining moment.
+As Christians, death is that moment that definitively completes the work begun in us at our baptism,[1] yet we are not promised that that hour will find us prepared to embrace such a defining experience.
 Thus, because of our ignorance of how we shall personally meet death, the Church provides us with a mindset it has been taught by the Lord Himself- a mindset of being ever ready to die to ourselves.
-What season is more fitting for such a mindset to develop within us than Lent?
-Lent is that annual death the Church experiences as small dying acts (manifested through various sacrifices) occur in the lives of her members in preparation for Good Friday; the Good Friday of our Lord and the Good Friday of ourselves.
+What season is more fitting for such a mentality to develop within us than Lent?

-We observe in a plant well-pruned that diseased and dying branches, as well as healthy ones, are cut off so as to bring renewed vigor and maturity to the overall life of the plant.
-So too must we allow the unhealthy parts of our lives to be done away with and, on occasion, certain healthy goods be foregone, so as to produce a certain maturity in the life of our spirit.
-In so doing, each insignificant death we freely impose on ourselves (during Lent or outside of it) will act as a training exercise for that one significant death we shall encounter at the end of our life.
+We observe in a plant well-pruned that diseased and dying branches- as well as healthy ones at times- are cut off so as to bring renewed vigor and maturity to the overall life of the plant.
+So too must we allow the unhealthy parts of our lives to be done away with and, on occasion, certain healthy goods foregone, so as to produce a certain maturity in the life of our spirit.
+In so doing, each insignificant death we freely impose on ourselves (during Lent or outside of it) acts as a mini training exercise for that one significant death we shall encounter at the end of our lives.

-St. Josemaria Escriva speaks of a spiritual son of his experiencing what he referred to as the "drama of the butter" every time he was consciously buttering his morning toast (c.f.
-Josemaria Escriva, The Way, #205).
-Just as Crane's young soldier wrestled within himself before battle, Escriva's disciple would enter a minor skirmish every time he felt inordinately attracted to the idea of buttered bread.
-By occasionally abstaining from the butter as a small sacrifice offered to God, how much preparation was accomplished at that young man's breakfast table for his own eventual deathbed!
+St. Josemaría Escrivá speaks of a man whom he admired, and that man’s experience of what Escrivá referred to as the "drama of the butter" every time the lad was consciously buttering his morning toast.[2]
+Just as Crane's young soldier wrestled within himself before battle, Escriva's acquaintance would enter a minor skirmish every time he felt inordinately attracted to the idea of buttered bread.
+By occasionally abstaining from the butter as a small sacrifice offered to God, it cannot be denied that immense preparation was being made for that young man's eventual deathbed at his very own breakfast table!

-Socrates speaks of the work of the philosopher as a practice in the art of dying.
-How much more ought we Christians practice this art, for we follow a Teacher who was so good at it that it only lasted three days for Him.
+Socrates spoke of the work of the philosopher as a practice in the art of dying.[4]
+How much more ought we Christians practice this art, for we follow a Teacher who was so good at it, it only lasted three days for Him.

 Comments